linusphan/postit/README.md

 - Run `bin/rails server` or `rails s` to start a web server on your development machine to see/start the Rails application
 - Navigate your browser to localhost:3000

+## Features

+* posts are associated with categories, author, and comments
+* can vote on posts and comments
+* click the post link goes to actual URL
+* click on comments link brings you to more detailed page about the post
+* click on categories tag show only posts associated with that category
+* create new post via form that has form validations
+* can login and logout, as well as register a new user